 Ledecky made her second Olympic Team by winning the 400M Freestyle with a time of 3:58.98.
 She made her near record swim look easy beating second place finisher, Leah Smith by just 1.67 seconds, a slim margin compared to most of her races.

 It is no surprise that Ledecky made the Olympic Team in a second event, the surprise is that she won the 200M Free.
-Before this year, that may not have been a reality, but Ledecky added that event to her repertoire. and proved she is the US Freestyle Queen – reigning supreme in the 200 and 400 at the Trials.
+Before this year, that may not have been a reality, but Ledecky added the event to her repertoire seamlessly.

-Ledecky won her third event, winning the 800M Free with a time of 8:10.32, outdistancing second place finisher by almost 10 full seconds.
+Ledecky won her third event, the 800m Free, with a time of 8:10.32, outdistancing second place finisher Leah Smith by almost 10 full seconds.

 2016 Rio Olympics

 However, not surprisingly, Ledecky won the 400M freestyle.
-The blazing fast time of 3:56.46 shattered her previous world record, and was almost five full seconds ahead of second place finisher, Jasmin Carlin.
+Her blazing fast time of 3:56.46 shattered the previous world record, and was almost five full seconds ahead of second place finisher, Jazmin Carlin.

-Gold Medal in the 200M Free!
-The Queen of distance went out from the start, took the lead around the 60 Meter mark and never relinquished it.
+In the 200m freestyle, Ledecky went out from the start, took the lead around the 60 Meter mark and never relinquished it.
 She finished three tenths of a second in front of silver medalist, Sarah Sjostrom, 1:53.73 to 1:54.08.

 Stanford University 2016-2017 Freshman Year